georust/rinex/doc/observation.md

         .unwrap();
 ```

-Retrieve all Pseudo Range measurements for one `E04` vehicule
+Retrieve all `L1C` Pseudo Range measurements for `E04` specific vehicule
-accross all epochs, by using the `L1C` standard code:
+accross all epochs, by using the standard code:

 ```rust
 let data = rinex.record
     .iter()